wp-plugins/page-specific-stylesheets/trunk/readme.txt

 A. While typing a CSS property or value, you have to press Ctrl+Space.
 This will activate the auto-complete popup.

 == Changelog ==

+v1.1.2

+- Corrected text in the changelog.

+v1.1.1

+- Fixed a potential bug when emptying the post trash that could cause an error to be output or a white screen.
+- Ensured WordPress 4.0 compatibility.

 v1.1.0